 Customer Effort Score (CES) is a type of customer satisfaction survey used to measure the ease of service experience with an organization.
 It asks customers to rate the ease of using products or services on a scale of “very difficult” or “very easy.”

 Customer Effort Score was originated by the Corporate Executive Board using a simple, cross-sectional research approach without the benefit of actual measures of customer behavior in the research model.
-An extended review of their findings can be found in their book, The Effortless Experience.
+An extensive review of their findings can be found in their book, The Effortless Experience.

-Customer Effort Score Question:
+Customer Effort Score question example:

-Customer Effort Score Formula:
+Customer Effort Score formula:

 - This scoring model is limited to service in particular and not your overall business.

-- The impact of factors like your cost, competitors or product quality is not taken into consideration.
+- The impact of factors like your cost, competitors, or product quality is not taken into consideration.